Azure/container-upstream/process/graduation_guidelines.md

   Guidelines, code of conduct and IP policy requirements

 ### Entry Guidelines
+- Best effort support for issues and pull requests
-- Required backing of at least one member of the product management
+- Sponsorship of at least one member of the MSFT program management
 - Draft project proposal for review and approval by TOC
-  - A great example is the [CNCF Project Proposal Process](https://github.com/cncf/toc/blob/fc161c13a86ba022277a906a10ff51a568406f7c/process/project_proposals.adoc)
+  - An example is the [CNCF Project Proposal Process](https://github.com/cncf/toc/blob/fc161c13a86ba022277a906a10ff51a568406f7c/process/project_proposals.adoc)
   - TODO: create our own project proposal process based on the CNCF project proposal process
 - Begin working toward achieving [Core Infrastructure Initiative Best Practices Badge](https://bestpractices.coreinfrastructure.org/)
-  - Must have
+  - Should have
     - Gated PRs with unit tests
     - MSFT code of conduct
     - LCA bot enabled